afelty27/shopping_cart/README.md

 This application uses an Api which holds upcoming data for the items in the Fortnite shop.
 The api can be found at https://fortnite-api.theapinetwork.com/upcoming/get

 <h3>How the Application Works:</h3>
-<div>NOTE: Images not all needed images are attached as the api call problem has not yet been fixed.</div>
+<br>NOTE: Images not all needed images are attached as the api call problem has not yet been fixed.</br>

 Start by entering the home page.
 From here, will see a welcome page with sample text.
 The navbar at the top allows for the choices of entering the shop page or going to the cart.